juju/docs/src/en/commands.md

    **Details:**

+   This command is DEPRECATED since Juju 2.3.x, please use 'juju charm-resources' instead.
    "juju charm" is the the juju CLI equivalent of the "charm" command used by charm authors, though only applicable functionality is mirrored.